 I still vividly remember when I joined the software development industry in 2005 how most projects were fixed-price.
 A client would come in with an idea for a digital product.
 We’d agree on a total price and delivery timeline and then start working.

 Those were the times of waterfall application development.
 The central premise was to develop specifications for a project to the full and only then start building a product.
-We couldn’t change software features during the development process without an additional round of costly requirements elaboration and a complete reassessment of the budget and timeline.
+We couldn’t change software features during the development process without another round of costly requirements elaboration and a complete reassessment of the budget and app development timelines.

 That’s where agile really shines.